Double-Bee-24/4.Nest-js/README.md

 VITE_BASE_API_URL=http://localhost:4000/api/
 ```

-This will allow the client-side to interact with the server-side API.
+This will allow the client side to interact with the server-side API.

 ---